mathesar-foundation/mathesar-wiki/design/specs/column-extraction.md

 Only columns that can be moved will be available for selection.
 A message inside the dropdown menu will inform users that the columns listed are the only ones that can be moved.

 "Only columns that can be moved are listed.
-Primary key columns, unorderable columns like JSON-type columns and referent columns (Columns referenced by other columns) cannot be moved."
+Primary key columns, unorderable columns like JSON-type columns and referent columns (columns referenced by other columns) cannot be moved."

 ## Finalizing the Extract Column Operation